John Webb Singer: Monumental works

 In 1888 Singer was invited to attend a meeting of leading sculptors, including Hamo Thornycroft, Onslow Ford and Thomas Brock, who were concerned about the quality of work of British foundries compared with those of France or Belgium.
 He told them he had recently added a new statue area to his existing works.
 He was capable of creating large sand castings.
 Critically he could offer the 'lost wax' or cire perdue method of casting which was needed for detail - a method then almost unknown in England - which he had learned from the continent and from the craftsmen he had brought to Frome.
 This method of reproduction allowed for fine delineation of faces and hands as well as feature work.
 Almost immediately his order book expanded.

 Thornycroft asked Singer to cast a panel for a statue of General Gordon destined for Melbourne.
 This was exported in March 1889.
 Singer then cast a large equestrian statue by Hems of William III for the Clifton Street Orange Hall in Belfast.
 Even taller was a statue of General Gordon on a camel, an ambitious project which necessitated raising the roof of the workshop.
 Thereafter it was known as the 'Camel Shed'.
 Onslow Ford created the plaster form; it had highly complex elements: a refined face, ornamented jacket, a rattan cane, intricate saddlebag tassels and the camel's harness, all requiring the 'lost wax' method.
-It stands at the Royal Engineers Barracks at Chatham Dockyard.
+It stands at Brompton Barracks in Chatham.
 A copy by another bronze founder once stood in Khartoum; shortly after Sudan achieved its independence, the statue was removed and reinstalled at Gordon's School, near Woking in 1959.

 "The Sluggard" by Frederic Leighton became very important for Singer.
 A life-sized bronze, also known as "Athlete awakening from sleeping", was first exhibited in 1886 at the Royal Academy.
 From 1890 Singer produced reduced-scale versions in bronze, organised by Arthur Collie, one of the first people to sell reductions of large works.
 It became one of the most reproduced statuettes of the time; it was still in the Singer trade catalogue of 1914.

 Brock's statue of Richard Owen (1895) still occupies a space in the Natural History Museum that Owen created; once in the Main Hall, it was moved in 2009 to accommodate one of Darwin, his scientific rival.

 Another major statue was that of "Cromwell", again by Thornycroft, placed outside the Palace of Parliament.
 Singer delivered the statue on time in 1898, but the then Prime Minister, Lord Roseberry delayed the unveiling till the following year, concerned about demonstrations.
 Instead, it proved to be exceptionally popular.
-In the same year Alfred Drury's controversial eight Leeds nymphs were installed.
 Then Thornycroft's massive statue of "King Alfred" was unveiled in Winchester for the millennial commemoration of his death, 17 foot high from the base to the top of his arm.